radareorg/r2retdec/README.md

 | %DEC_SAVE_DIR  # Directory to save decompilation into.
 ```

-The following environment variables may be used to dynamically customize plugin's behavior:
+The following environment variables may be used to dynamically customize the plugin's behavior:

 ```bash
 $ export RETDEC_PATH=<path> # path to the `retdec-decompiler.py` script to be used for decompilation.